annotorious/project-website-source/content/annotorious/getting-started/web-annotation.md

 ## Annotation IDs

-Annotations should have a value for `id`.
-When creating a new annotation, Annotorious will automatically assign a globally unique ID in the form `#{uuid}`.
-In principle, however, Annotorious accepts any alphanumeric string for the ID.
+When adding an annotation via the API, the annotation should have an `id`.
+In principle, Annotorious accepts any alphanumeric string.
+Annotations created by users will automatically get a globally unique ID in the form `#{uuid}`.